 Taxes, Fees and Financial Forms

-In August 2021, the process for submitting hotel/motel, food and beverage and/or local gas tax payments will change.
+In August 2021, the process for submitting hotel/motel, food and beverage and/or local gas tax payments has changed.
 Businesses will continue to submit their local tax documentation via the Help Center, but will use the Citizen Self Service (CSS) portal to view and pay local tax bills electronically.

 If you do not already have a Citizen Self Service (CSS) account, you will need to create one in order to view and pay your local tax bills electronically.